invoiceninja/invoiceninja/docs/update.rst

 Update
 ======

 ..
-NOTE:: We recommend backing up your database before updating the app.
+NOTE:: We recommend backing up your database with mysqldump before updating the app.

 To update the app you just need to copy over the latest code.
 The app tracks the current version in a file called version.txt, if it notices a change it loads ``/update`` to run the database migrations.